 Valuation decline in SaaS

-In the past weeks, we have been discussing the overall market sell off triggered by the Fed ending its easy money policy and increasing interest rates (if you missed them, you can read them here and here).
+In the past weeks, we have been discussing the overall market sell off triggered by the Fed ending its easy money policy and increasing interest rates.
 The change in Fed’s policy caused a reduction in valuation multiples.
 So, even without any changes in the fundamentals of the businesses, share prices went down.

 Here, we specifically dissect the valuation changes of SaaS companies.
 In this exercise, we include 11 SaaS companies that IPO’d before January 2015.
 We then look at the daily P/S ratio (we use the P/S, or price-to-sales ratio, as a measure of valuation) of these companies from 2015.
 Figure 8 shows how the P/S changes over time, normalized to the value in January 2015.
 Grey lines are P/S for individual companies.
 Red is the average.